joaovitoriasilva/endurain/README.md

-Endurain is a Strava like service that you can selfhost.
-It uses for the frontend PHP+HTML+basic JS+Bootstrap CSS, for the backend Python FastAPI and stravalib, MariaDB for the database engine and Jaeger for observability basic usage.
-Docker images are available to deploy the service and you can check "docker-compose.yml" file for an example.
-Environemnt variables detailed bellow.

-I'm not a developer by profession (my dev concepts are from university ten years ago) so this work had a lot of help from ChatGPT and the main purpose was to learn new technologies and new concepts, so please be gentle.
-If you have recommendations for any topic please let me know.
+Endurain is a self-hosted fitness tracking service that operates much like Strava but allows users to have complete control over their data and the hosting environment.
+The application's frontend is built using a combination of PHP, HTML, basic JavaScript, and Bootstrap CSS.
+On the backend, it leverages Python FastAPI and stravalib for seamless integration with Strava.
+The MariaDB database engine is employed to efficiently store and manage user data, while Jaeger is used for basic observability.

+To deploy Endurain, Docker images are readily available, and a comprehensive example can be found in the "docker-compose.yml" file provided.
+Configuration is facilitated through environment variables, ensuring flexibility and ease of customization.

+As a non-professional developer, my journey with Endurain involved learning and implementing new technologies and concepts, with invaluable assistance from ChatGPT.
+The primary motivation behind this project was to gain hands-on experience and expand my understanding of modern development practices.

+If you have any recommendations or insights on improving any aspect of Endurain, whether related to technology choices, user experience, or any other relevant area, I would greatly appreciate your input.
+The goal is to create a reliable and user-friendly fitness tracking solution that caters to the needs of individuals who prefer self-hosted applications.
+Your constructive feedback will undoubtedly contribute to the refinement of Endurain.

+Default credentials are:
+ - User: admin
+ - Password: admin

 Currently the service supports:
  - Multi-user